 PHOENIX (AP) — A federal judge has ruled that Arizona authorities can enforce the most contentious section of the state's immigration law, which critics have dubbed the "show me your papers" provision.

-U.S. District Judge Susan Bolton ruled Tuesday that police can immediately start enforcing Arizona's so-called "show me your papers" provision.
-It requires officers, while enforcing other laws, to question the immigration status of those suspected of being in the country illegally.
+The ruling Wednesday by U.S. District Judge Susan Bolton clears the way for police to carry out the 2010 law's requirement that officers, while enforcing other laws, question the immigration status of those they suspect are in the country illegally.

 The requirement has been at the center of a two-year legal battle that culminated in a U.S. Supreme Court decision in June upholding the requirement.